akozyr/nodejs-mvc/README.md

 # Node.js implementation of MVC pattern
 This repository contains Node.js implementation of MVC pattern (currently without models integration).
 The app includes such parts:
-- products (realtime fake products generation using `dummy-json` package and `socket.io` package for on-the-fly communication between clients and the server)
+- products (realtime fake products generation using `dummy-json` package and `socket.io` package for on-the-fly communication between clients and the server);
-- images (uploading images to the server and tagging them accordingly to their content using `puppeteer` package as headless chrome Node API for scraping computed tags from Google Images search)
+- images (uploading images to the server and tagging them accordingly to their content using `puppeteer` package as headless chrome Node API for scraping computed tags from Google Images search).

 ### Installation
 The app requires Node.js 10.0+ and NPM 6.0+.
 The repository contains Dockerfile, so you can raise required environment using the next commands: